Danny Williams (soccer, born 1989)

-Daniel Charles Williams (born March 8, 1989) is a professional soccer player who last played for Pafos in the Cypriot First Division, and the United States national team.
+Daniel Charles Williams (born March 8, 1989) is a former professional footballer who played as a midfielder.

 Early life

 Born in Karlsruhe, West Germany, Williams is the son of an African American father and German mother.
 His father is originally from North Carolina, and was stationed in Heidelberg while serving in the United States military.
 Williams is a citizen of both Germany and the United States.